Facts about Trees

 What You Can Do to Help Protect Trees

-- Advocate for urban trees: As the world becomes more urbanized, it will be important to maintain the urban tree canopy in dense population centers.
+- Advocate for urban trees: Today, more than 50% of the world’s population live in urban areas and is expected to reach 68% by 2050.
+Therefore, it is important to maintain the urban tree canopy in densely populated areas.
 Encourage your local government to adopt tree-planting measures and ordinances.
 Doing so provides both health and economic benefits for the entire community.